jphaugla/datastaxStreamsetsDocker/README.md

 * Feel free to hit the Preview icon to examine the data before executing the pipeline.

 #### Execute the Pipeline
 * Hit the Start icon.
 If your Kafka server is up and running, the pipeline should start sending data to Kafka.
 Watching the metrics, 10,000 rows should go to the producer.
-Stop the Pipelin using the red stop rectangle.
+Stop the pipeline using the red stop rectangle.
 To rerun at a later time, make sure to **reset origin** (under the ellipsis) to restart the load from the beginning.

 ## Create Kafka Consumer